ibm-cloud-docs/databases-for-elasticsearch/howto-user-management.md

 ## The `ibm_superuser` role
 {: #user-management-elasticsearch-ibm-superuser}

-For Elasticsearch versions >= 7.17.7, every new user and any existing user, including the `admin` user, will be of `ibm_superuser` role.
+For Elasticsearch versions 7.17.7 and later, all users, both new and existing, including the `admin` user, will be assigned the `ibm_superuser` role.
 The `ibm_superuser` role has the same privileges as `superuser`, except the `ibm_superuser` role cannot access hidden, internal, or restricted indexes.
 Restricting access to hidden indexes prevents users from inadvertently limiting their own access by closing security indexes.

 While you have the permissions to change this role back to the original `superuser`, you should not do so.
 Changing `ibm_superuser` to `superuser` will disrupt your access to your Elasticsearch deployment.
 {: important}